Jeavon/CloudflareImageUrlGenerator/readme.md

 Currently the approach is "hybrid" with some commands offloaded to Cloudflare and some remaining with ImageSharp.Web.

-When implemented calls to GetCropUrl will generate Urls using this generator.
+When implemented calls to GetCropUrl will generate Urls using this generator when the "format" parameter is present.

 It works very well with [Slimsy v4.1+](https://github.com/Jeavon/Slimsy) to offer avif format images as the primary source for modern browsers.